SpellholdStudios/BP-BGT-Worldmap/README.md

 ##### Version 10.2.7 (25 January 2023)

-- Added new icons
+- Added new icons to BPBGTMAP.BAM file
 - BPBGTMAP.BAM v1 and v2 has same number of icons
+- New component for worldmap UI
-- new worldmap ui 1.
-BG2EE design   2.
-Dragonspear UI design
+	1. BG2EE design
+	2. Dragonspear UI design
-- worldmap ui automatically scale with the scale_ui option
+- Worldmap UI automatically scale with the scale_ui option
-- EET and BPBGT-Worldmap has the same icon sequence (modder's notes)
+- EET and BPBGT-Worldmap has the same icon sequence (Modder's notes)
-- added under bp-bgt-worldmap\docs a small modders tutorial (Modder's Notes)
+- Added under bp-bgt-worldmap\docs a small modders tutorial (Modder's Notes)
+- Added new areas (Soubar and Lyrar's Hold) for Shadows over Soubar modification
+- Added new areas (7 locations from Icewind Dale) for Region of Terror modification
+- Updated NTotSC dedicated map icon of Northern Citadel
+- Updated Southern Edge and Tangled Oak mods to use dedicated map icon
+- Polish translation update
+- Russian translation update

+##

+##### Version 10.2.6 (23 December 2020)

+- added new bpbgtmap.BAM for bgt and ee that includes BST Mapicon (on slot 29 resp 28 if counted from 0).
+- added "changelog_v10-2-4_and higher.txt" to the main mod folder.

+##

 ##### Version 10.2.5 (11 March 2020)

 - Compatibility with 'Sensible Entrance Points' from Tweaks Anthology.

+##

 ##### Version 10.2.4 (7 January 2020)